go-swagger/go-swagger/design.md

 When all the interfaces and default implementations are generated it will generate a swagger mux implementation.
 This swagger mux implemenation links all the interface implementations to operation names.

 The typed API avoids reflection as much as possible, there are 1 or 2 validations that require it.
+For now it needs to include the swagger.json in the code for a few reasons.

 ### The request handler